crishoj/OpenPNL/readme.txt

    - If you want to compile pnl with parallel functionality (OpenMP parallel mode of pnl) you have to define CXXFLAGS variable as '-openmp' and define BUILD_OMP in pnlParConfig.hpp as macro of preprocessor
-   - If you want to compile pnl with parallel functionality (Cluster OpemMP parallel mode of pnl) you have to define CXXFLAGS variable as '-cluster-openmp'
    - If you have some error during compiling or if you want to view compiling message later, run 'make 2>&1 | tee compiling.log' instead  of 'make'